crosschain-alliance/lukso-tokenbridge/README.md

 **LUKSO**

-1. User transfer LSP7 token to HypERC20 contract and the token is locked.
+1. User transfer LSP7 token to HypLSP7 contract and the token is locked.
-2. HypERC20 contract call Mailbox to pass the message.
+2. HypLSP7 contract call Mailbox to pass the message.
 3. Mailbox call Default Hook (created by Hyperlane) and Hashi Hook (created by CCIA team).
 4. Hashi Hook dispatch the token relaying message from Yaho contracts.

 **Off chain**

-1. Off chain process remains the same as before, except there is no Light Client support for Hashi from LUKSO → Ethereum.
+1. Off chain process remains the same as the previous section.

 **Ethereum**